Ratheshprabakar/Contact-Management-System/README.md

 # Contact-Management-System
-A mini project on C to create and manage contacts..
+A mini project on C to create and manage contacts

-This project will contains
+Functions:

     1) Addition